usc-sail/peft-ser/package/README.md

 output = model(data)
 ```
 #### a.
 Output mapping
 The output emotion mappings are: {0: "Neutral", 1: "Angry", 2: "Sad", 3: "Happy"}.
+We would add a version for 6-emotion later.

 #### b.
 Training details
 For all the released models, we train/evaluate with the same data.
 Unlike the ACII paper where the audio was restricted to 6s, these open-release models support the audio duration to the maximum of 10s for broader use cases.
 We also combine the convolutional output along with the transformer encodings for fine-tuning, as we find this further increase the model performance.

 #### c.
 Training/validation/test splits for reproducing the results

-The validation set: Session 4 of IEMOCAP and Session 4 of MSP-Improv dataset, Validation set of MSP-Podcast dataset, and Speaker 1059-1073
+**The validation set:** Session 4 of IEMOCAP and Session 4 of MSP-Improv dataset, Validation set of MSP-Podcast dataset, and Speaker 1059-1073

-The evaluation set: Session 5 of IEMOCAP and Session 5 of MSP-Improv dataset, Test set of MSP-Podcast dataset, and Speaker 1074-1091
+**The evaluation set:** Session 5 of IEMOCAP and Session 5 of MSP-Improv dataset, Test set of MSP-Podcast dataset, and Speaker 1074-1091

-All rest data are used for training.
+**All rest data are used for training.**

 #### d.
 Performance